humanmade/altis-cloud/docs/WAF/advanced-traffic.md

 interrogation and machine-learning analysis.
 Traffic Management lets you:

 - **See** how much of your traffic is automated, broken down by category and signal.
-With the [add-on](#what-the-advanced-traffic-management-add-on-adds), you can also see individual bot names and the organizations behind them..
+  With the [add-on](#what-the-advanced-traffic-management-add-on-adds), you can also see individual bot names and the organizations behind them.
 - **Decide** how each type of automated traffic is handled: allow it, block it, or make it prove it's human.